rust-lang/rfcs/text/0000-unicode-idents.md

 * "ASCII is enough for anyone."
 As source code should be written in English and in English only (source: various people) no charactes outside the ASCII range are needed to express identifiers.
 Therefore support for Unicode identifiers introduces unnecceray complexity to the compiler.
 * "Foreign characters are hard to type."
 Usually computer keyboards provide access to the US-ASCII printable characters and the local language characters.
 Characters from other scripts are difficult to type, require entering numeric codes or are not available at all.
 These characters either need to be copy-pasted or entered with an alternative input method.
 * "Foreign characters are hard to read."
 If one is not familiar with the characters used it can be hard to tell them apart (e.g. φ and ψ) and one may not be able refer to the identifiers in an appropriate way (e.g. "loop" and "trident" instead of phi and psi)
+* "My favorite terminal/text editor/web browser" has incomplete Unicode support."
+Even in 2018 some characters are not widely supported in all places where source code is usually displayed.
 * Homoglyph attacks are possible.
 Without confusable detection identifiers can be distinct for the compiler but visually the same.
 Even with confusable detection there are still similar looking characters that may be confused by the casual reader.

 # Rationale and alternatives
 [alternatives]: #alternatives

-As stated in [Motivation](#motivation) allowing Unicode identifiers outside the ASCII range improves Rusts accessiability for developers not working in English.
+As stated in [Motivation](#motivation) allowing Unicode identifiers outside the ASCII range improves Rusts accessibility for developers not working in English.
 Especially in teaching and when the application domain vocabulary is not in English it can be beneficial to use names from the native language.
 To facilitate this it is necessary to allow a wide range of Unicode character in identifiers.
 The proposed implementation based on the Unicode TR31 is already used by other programming languages (e.g. Python 3) and is implemented behind the `non_ascii_idents` in *rustc* but lacks the NFKC normalization proposed.

 Possible variants: